aws-deepracer-community/deepracer-for-cloud/README.md

 This will prepare the VM by partitioning additional drives as well as installing all prerequisites.
 After a reboot it will continuee to run `./bin/init.sh` setting up the full repository and downloading the core Docker images.

+The installation script will adapt `.profile` to ensure that all settings are applied on login.

 TODO: Setup of environment.

 ## Usage

-Before every session run `source activate.sh` to ensure that the environment variables are set correctly.
+Before every session run `dr-update` to ensure that the environment variables are set correctly.
 This also creates a set of aliases/commands that makes it easier to operate the setup.
+(If `dr-update` is not found, try `source activate.sh` to get aliases defined.

-Ensure that the configuration files are uploaded into the bucket `dr-upload-local-custom-files`.
-Start a training with `dr-start-local-training`.
+Ensure that the configuration files are uploaded into the bucket `dr-upload-custom-files`.
+Start a training with `dr-start-training`.